huidiyuan/PC-Lable-Homeless/research-assessment.md

     5. May include references not cited in-text

         -   [x] Objective attempt
-        -   [ ] Objective met
+        -   [x] Objective met
-        -   Grader comments:
+        -   Grader comments: I suppose technically you've accomplished this, but I hope your final draft will use more than 1 citation!

 ### Notebooks and code chunks